WebOrigami/docs/src/content/framework/tutorial.md

     # Generate the thumbnails by reducing the full-size images.
     thumbnails = @map/values(images, =thumbnail.js(_))
   }

-  # Define the title here so both page templates can use it

   # Index the team members by name.
   teamByName = @map/keys(teamData.yaml, =_/name)